 As sellers we forget that buyers have to go through this anyway, with us or without us.
 We sit and wait for long periods of time while they go through this process, and then compete for the 5% who finally show up.
 Why not add a skill set and help them make this process efficient AND build relationships!

 There’s a way to make money AND make nice.
 It’s by being a true Servant Leader and change facilitator; by entering into a WE Space in which there is a tracit agreement that everyone will be served.
 Stop using ‘nice’ as a sales ploy.
 Stop focusing on the low hanging fruit.
 Add a change management focus and find real buyers who’ve already recognized a problem, and first facilitate them through their route to inclusive, congruent, systemic change.
 Then you can become part of the Buying Decision Team, make a difference, close more, waste less time, and act with integrity.

 Sharon Drew Morgen is a thought leader and visionary in Change Facilitation, change management, sales, decision facilitation, and win/win collaboration.
-She is the author of 9 books, including the NYTimes Business Bestseller Selling with Integrity and the amazon bestseller What?
+She is the developer of Buying Facilitation® and the author of 9 books, including the NYTimes Business Bestseller Selling with Integrity, Dirty Little Secrets, and What?
 Did you really say what I think I heard?
 She teaches, consults, speaks, and coaches sellers in getting on to the Buying Decision Team and helping buyers buy.
 Sharon Drew has worked globally with many of the Fortune 500 sales departments.
 She has also developed online learning for sellers and those seeking to communicate without bias.
 She can be reached at: sharondrew@